magneto3572/Spotyy/README.md

 ## 💿 Installation

-1. Open IntelliJ IDEA
+1. Open any JetBrains IDE (IntelliJ IDEA, Android Studio, PyCharm, etc.)
 2. Go to `Preferences (Settings)` > `Plugins` > `Marketplace`
 3. Search for "**Spotyy**"
 4. Click `Install`
-5. Restart IntelliJ IDEA
+5. Restart your IDE

 ## 📝 Requirements

-- macOS (currently only supports macOS)
+- **macOS ONLY** - This plugin uses AppleScript to communicate with Spotify and is not compatible with Windows or Linux
-- Spotify desktop application installed
+- **Spotify desktop application** must be installed (not just the web player)
-- IntelliJ IDEA or other JetBrains IDE
+- Any JetBrains IDE (IntelliJ IDEA, Android Studio, PyCharm, WebStorm, etc.)

 ## 🎮 Usage